benc-uk/kube-workshop/04-deployment/readme.md

 kubectl apply -f mongo.deployment.yaml
 ```

-If successful you will see `deployment.apps/mongodb created`, this will have created one `Deployment` and one `Pod`.
+If successful you will see `deployment.apps/mongodb created`, this will have created one *Deployment* and one <abbr title="The smallest and simplest Kubernetes object.
+A Pod represents a set of running containers on your cluster">*Pod*</abbr>.
 You can check the status of your cluster with a few commands:

 - `kubectl get deployment` - List the deployments, you should see 1/1 in ready status.
 - `kubectl get pod` - List the pods, you should see one prefixed `mongodb-` with a status of *Running*